 Philanthropy News Digest: The first thing that jumped out at me in the report was the almost complete lack of impact investment in the creative economy, despite the fact that the arts, in the most recent year of record, generated $704 billion in nonprofit and for-profit economic activity, or 4.2 percent of the country's gross domestic product.

 Laura Callanan: Actually, since we published the report in April, the National Endowment for the Arts and the Bureau of Economic Analysis have updated their assessment of how much of the U.S. economy is driven by arts and cultural production.
-It's still 4.2 percent of GDP, but the dollar total is $730 billion, $26 million more than the figure mentioned in the report.
+It's still 4.2 percent of GDP, but the dollar total is $730 billion, $26 billion more than the figure mentioned in the report.

 That's the best number currently available on the size of the creative economy, of which the arts are a core part.
 The National Endowment for the Arts emphasizes music, literature, visual art, and activities related to artistic disciplines.
 That means it's light on things like fashion, food, furniture making, and some other areas that we at Upstart Co-Lab include in our definition of the creative economy.